 When it comes to startups, a content marketing strategy is probably the most affordable and effective growth solution.
-It costs 31 to 41% less than paid search and it can increase your website conversions six fold.
+It costs 31 to 41% less than paid search and it can exponentially increase your website conversions.

-The caveat, though, is that everyone around you is starting a blog post and experimenting with content marketing.
-51% of B2B companies surveyed by Content Marketing Institute said that they plan to increase their content marketing budget in 2016.
+The caveat, though, is that everyone around you is starting a blog and experimenting with content marketing.

 In this article, I’ve compiled 4 case studies of startups that got their content creation game right.
 This will help you come up with new ideas to drive more traffic, leads and sales, through content marketing.

-HubSpot is a pioneer of crafting high-quality content and developing tools in the online marketing niche.
+HubSpot is a pioneer in crafting high-quality content and developing tools in the online marketing niche.